Libya

 In 2011, Muammar Gaddafi was overthrown as a result of uprisings in the wake of the Arab Spring.
 Several Western countries backed the resistance movements militarily.
 A brutal dictator may have been removed, but since 2011 the country has been characterized by instability, with the Tripoli government in the west of the country vying for power with the Tobruk government in the east.

-I This tense situation, with a lack of legitimate authorities, creates a power vacuum where extremist, militant Salafist movements can play a major role.
+I In this tense situation, with a lack of legitimate authorities, a power vacuum appears, where extremist, militant Salafist movements can play a major role.
 In both the eastern and western parts of the country, police and intelligence tasks are even partially delegated to such groups.

-There are also examples that Islamists are acting as moral police by demanding gender segregation in public gatherings, banning the sale of certain books and requiring women to dress Islamically.
+There are also examples of Islamists acting as moral police by demanding gender segregation in public gatherings, banning the sale of certain books and requiring women to dress Islamically.
 Not only Christians, but also atheists, feminists and humanists risk persecution.

-More and more Libyans with a Muslim background want to hear about Jesus.
-Danish European Mission's partners are witnessing this.
-Although Christians risk imprisonment, ostracization of their families and ultimately martyrdom, Muslims are seeking Jesus at this time.
-Jesus' love, his person, life, teachings and message of forgiveness and love of enemies stands in contrast to the religion of Islam, which a large proportion of young people in particular are rebelling against.
-In 2019, the Arab Barometer poll showed that as many as 35.5 % of 18-29 year olds in Libya identify themselves as non-religious.
+More and more Libyans from Muslim backgrounds want to hear about Jesus.
+The new Christians must meet in underground churches.
+This is what the partners of Dansk Europamission testify to.
+Even though Christians risk imprisonment, being cast out by their families, and, in the worst case, martyrdom, Muslims are seeking Jesus during this time.
+Jesus’ love, his person, life, teachings, and message of forgiveness and love for one’s enemies stand in contrast to the legalistic religion of Islam, against which a large proportion of young people, in particular, are rebelling.
+The Arab Barometer survey showed in 2019 that as many as 35.5 % of 18–29-year-olds in Libya identify themselves as non-religious.

 What does the Danish European Mission do

-• Danish European Mission's improvers and donors support that convert Christians can be trained in the Christian faith, and that convert Christians under pressure can receive pastoral care and counseling in their specific situation.
+- Danish European Mission's intercessors and donors support that Christians converts can be trained in the Christian faith, and that Christians converts under pressure can receive pastoral care and counseling in their specific situation.